 decapsulation: The process of generating plaintext data by decapsulating an encapsulated frame.

-dependent station (STA): A STA that is not registered and whose operational parameters are dictated by messages it receives from an enabling STA.
+dependent station (STA): [dependent STA] A STA that is not registered and whose operational parameters are dictated by messages it receives from an enabling STA.
 Once enabled by the dynamic STA enablement (DSE) process, a dependent STA’s continued operation becomes contingent upon being able to receive messages from its enabling STA over the wireless medium (WM).

-destination mesh station (STA): A mesh STA that is the final destination of a medium access control (MAC) service data unit (MSDU).
+destination mesh station (STA): [destination STA] A mesh STA that is the final destination of a medium access control (MAC) service data unit (MSDU).
 This mesh STA might reside in a proxy mesh gate that might forward the MSDU to a STA outside of the mesh basic service set (MBSS).
 A destination mesh STA might be an end station as defined in IEEE Std 802.

 direct link: A bidirectional link from one quality-of-service (QoS) station (STA) to another QoS STA operating in the same QoS independent basic service set (IBSS), or infrastructure QoS basic service set (BSS) that does not pass through a QoS access point (AP).

-directed multicast service (DMS): A service in which the access point (AP) transmits group addressed frames as individually addressed frames to the requesting non-AP station (STA).
+directed multicast service: [DMS] A service in which the access point (AP) transmits group addressed frames as individually addressed frames to the requesting non-AP station (STA).

 disassociation service: The service that removes an existing association.

-distributed coordination function (DCF): A class of coordination function where the same coordination function logic is active in every station (STA) in the basic service set (BSS) whenever the network is in operation.
+distributed coordination function: [DCF] A class of coordination function where the same coordination function logic is active in every station (STA) in the basic service set (BSS) whenever the network is in operation.

-distribution system (DS): A system used to interconnect a set of basic service sets (BSSs) and integrated local area networks (LANs) to create an extended service set (ESS).
+distribution system: [DS] A system used to interconnect a set of basic service sets (BSSs) and integrated local area networks (LANs) to create an extended service set (ESS).

-distribution system access function (DSAF): A function within an access point (AP) or mesh gate that uses the medium access control (MAC) service and distribution system service (DSS) to provide access between the distribution system (DS) and the wireless medium (WM).
+distribution system access function: [DSAF] A function within an access point (AP) or mesh gate that uses the medium access control (MAC) service and distribution system service (DSS) to provide access between the distribution system (DS) and the wireless medium (WM).
 Within a general link (GLK) AP or GLK mesh station (STA), the DSAF also switches GLK traffic to the GLK convergence function and from there to the IEEE 802.1Q bridge port.

-distribution system medium (DSM): The medium or set of media used by a distribution system (DS) for communications between access points (APs), mesh gates, and the portal of an extended service set (ESS).
+distribution system medium: [DSM] The medium or set of media used by a distribution system (DS) for communications between access points (APs), mesh gates, and the portal of an extended service set (ESS).

-distribution system service (DSS): The set of services provided by the distribution system (DS) that enable the medium access control (MAC) to transport MAC service tuples between stations (STAs) that are not in direct communication with each other over a single instance of the wireless medium (WM).
+distribution system service: [DSS] The set of services provided by the distribution system (DS) that enable the medium access control (MAC) to transport MAC service tuples between stations (STAs) that are not in direct communication with each other over a single instance of the wireless medium (WM).

 NOTE 1—These services include transport of MAC service tuples between the access points (APs) of basic service sets (BSSs) within an extended service set (ESS), transport of MAC service tuples between the portal and BSSs within an ESS, transport of MAC service tuples between mesh gates in the same or different mesh basic service sets (MBSSs), transport of MAC service tuples between mesh gates and APs, transport of MAC service tuples between mesh gates and a portal, and transport of MAC service tuples between STAs in the same BSS when the MAC service tuples has a group destination address or the destination is an individual address and the STA is associated with an AP.